OCamlPro/liquidity/docs/sphinx/src/reference/liquidity.rst

 Big maps are a specific kind of maps, optimized for storing.
 They can be updated incrementally and scale to a high number of associations, whereas standard maps will have an expensive serialization and deserialization cost.
-You are limited by Michelson to one big map per smart contract, that should appear as the first element of the storage.
-Big maps cannot be iterated.
+Big maps cannot be iterated and cannot have big maps as their keys or as their elements.

 * ``Map.find: 'key -> ('key,'val) big_map -> 'val option``.
 Return the
   value associated with a key in the map.
 It is translated to ``GET``